How Does Anchor Text Indexing Work?

-URL Change Frequency Data – When a URL is accessed by a robot, the information is passed through content filters, which may determine whether the content at a URL has changed and when that URL was last accessed by a robot.
+URL Change Frequency Data – When a robot accesses a URL, the information is passed through content filters, which may determine whether the content at a URL has changed and when that URL was last accessed by a robot.
 This information is placed in history logs and then goes to the URL scheduler.

-To decide upon crawling rates, a frequency of change may then be calculated, and supplemental information about a URL may also be reviewed, such as a record of sites whose content is known to change quickly.
+To decide upon crawling rates, a frequency of change may then be calculated, and supplemental information about a URL may also be reviewed, such as a record of sites whose content changes often.

 PageRank – a query-independent score (also called a document score) is computed for each URL by URL page rankers, which compute a page rank for a given URL by looking at the number of URLs that reference a given URL and the page rank of those referencing URLs.
 This PageRank data can be obtained from URL managers.
 Pages that have a higher PageRank may be updated at higher crawling rates as well.

-Placement into Base Layer – When the URL scheduler determines that a URL should be placed in a segment of the base layer, an effort is made to ensure that the placement of the URL into a given segment of base layer is random (or pseudo-random), so that the URLs to be crawled is evenly distributed (or approximately evenly distributed) over the segments.
+Placement into Base Layer – When the URL scheduler determines that a URL should be placed in a segment of the base layer, an effort is made to ensure that the placement of the URL into a given a segment of a base layer is random (or pseudo-random), so that the URLs are evenly distributed (or approximately evenly distributed) over the segments.

-Processing rules might be used to distribute URLs randomly into the appropriate base, daily, and real-time layers.
+Processing rules might distribute URLs randomly into the appropriate base, daily, and real-time layers.

 When All URLs Cannot Be Crawled During a Given Epoch – This could be addressed using two different approaches: